E-commerce Website Design: 15 Key Factors for Success!Orhun Karadag

 The e-commerce website design should focus on highlighting the option to buy products, even if the business has other goals such as directing customers towards an email newsletter or blog.

 E-commerce web designers should consider using a palette of a maximum of three colors for ease of navigation and simplification.
-Outgoing links on landing pages should be kept to a minimum and any video should reinforce the brand.
+Outgoing links on landing pages should be kept to a minimum.
 (Check out Landing Page Best Practices) The payment options should include PayPal as well as cards and there should be a FAQ page to address those answers everyone always needs to know before buying.

 Clear and magnifiable photos are a must, as customers won’t buy what they cannot clearly see.
 High-quality images, a selection of views in a photo gallery, plus videos of the item being modeled for clothes, are likely to enhance sales.